ApiValid/apivalid-core/README.md

-# ApiValid
+# ApiValid Core
+Core for Api Valid.

-API functional, data-driven testing tool using Electron.
+A functional, data-driven API testing tool using Electron.

 This tool is **under development**.